-Voters' Rally Set Here 310ch this would enhance minority representatives being elected representatives being elected representatives on mission," Houseal by the Winnersville Coalition Consultants of Valdosta will be held Sunday in Scott Park.
+Voters' Rally Set Here sloct to staff Writer this would enhance minority representatives being elected commission," Houseal by the Winnersville Coalition Consultants of Valdosta will be held Sunday in Scott Park.

 The rally is being held to encourage voters to go to the polls and to educate them about the ward system, according to Willie Houseal of the Coalition.